-The role of the internal review included giving advice on financial matters and performing a range of checks on the Academy's financial and other systems.
-In particular, the checks carried out in the current period included:
+The Governors requested an enhanced internal review this year.
+The role of the internal reviews included giving advice on financial matters and performing a range of checks on the Academy's financial and other systems.
+In particular, the checks carried out in the current period, included 11 areas, including: budgets and financial monitoring, compliance, governance and regularity, strategic and operational, income, payroll, information technology, bank cash, credit card, expenditure and fixed assets.
+The result of this audit was overwhelmingly positive.